 Social distancing is quickly becoming a way of life.
 Given the ever-increasing number of COVID-19 cases and the virus’s ease of transmission, many of us expect to be practicing social distancing for the foreseeable future.
-We know that U.S. consumers are reacting to the spread of COVID-19, but how does their reaction vary by city?
+We know that U.S. consumers are reacting to the spread of COVID-19 and implementation of social distancing, but how does their reaction vary by city?

 Location data derived from consumer mobile devices can provide truer insight into the daily activities of large groups of consumers everywhere.
 Gravy Data-as-a-Service and the Visitations dataset allows us to effectively measure millions of consumer visits to thousands of commercial places of interest in any city – efficiently and in a privacy-friendly manner.